 Under the Company's Amended and Restated 2012 Equity Incentive Plan (the "2012 Incentive Plan") and the Company's Amended and Restated 2020 Equity Incentive Plan (the "2020 Incentive Plan"), certain optionholders are allowed to exercise stock options to purchase Class A common stock prior to vesting.
 The Company has the right to repurchase at the original purchase price any unvested but outstanding shares of common stock upon termination of service of the optionholder.
 The consideration received for an early exercise of a stock option is considered to be a deposit of the exercise price and the related amount is recorded as a liability.
-The net proceeds from the early exercise of such options were nil and nil during the three months ended July 31, 2023 and 2022, respectively.
+There have been no net proceeds from the early exercise of such options during the three and six months ended October 31, 2023 and 2022.
 The liability is reclassified into equity on a ratable basis as the stock options vest.
-Unvested Class A common stock of 115,632 and 148,239 shares as of July 31, 2023 and April 30, 2023, respectively, were subject to such repurchase right and are legally issued and outstanding as of each period presented.
+Unvested Class A common stock of 86,670 and 148,239 shares as of October 31, 2023 and April 30, 2023, respectively, were subject to such repurchase right and are legally issued and outstanding as of each period presented.
 See Note 8.
 Stock-Based Compensation for more information.